 A properly insulated basement can save you money on heating and provide a dry, comfortable living space.
 In most cases, a basement with insulation installed on its exterior walls should be considered a conditioned space.
 Even in a house with an unconditioned basement, the basement is more connected to other living spaces than to the outside, which makes basement wall insulation preferable to ceiling insulation.

-In new construction, adding insulation on the exterior of the basement walls will:
+In new construction, adding insulation on the exterior of the basement walls will do the following:

 - Conserve room area, relative to installing insulation on the interior.